MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 2. Select the shop for which you want to get the access token to open the **Shopify Shop Card** page.
 3. In the **Code** field, enter the code.
 4. Choose the **Request Access** action.
-5. If prompted sign-in into your Shopify account.
+5. If prompted sign-in to your Shopify account.

 ## See Also